forguncyglobal/forguncyglobal.github.io/docs/2-overview/1-about-forguncy-builder.md

 ![pages-and-master-pages](/assets/images/product-images/pages-and-master-pages.gif)
 {: .dropshadow}

+[Click here](https://docs.forguncy.net/working-with-forguncy-builder/Page-&-master-pages/) to know more about pages and master pages.

 ### Cell Types
 While working in the Builder, the page area is provided to you in sections of cells with columns and rows, just as in Microsoft Excel documents.